Resources for electoral reform campaigns

 equipment your county uses.
 For special elections, counties can borrow equipment from other counties.

-All counties use equipment well behind the state of the art.
+All counties use equipment well behind what current technology allows.

-It is always a worthwhile effort to campaign
+It is still a worthwhile effort to campaign

 for an upgrade by contacting your county supervisors, your county election